Welcome!

 Join us for two exciting days filled with presentations, and networking opportunities.
 Our participants include academics and students, all interested in various aspects of theory, methodology, and applications in areas such as environment, health, conflict, social media, and governance.

 We are pleased this year to welcome keynotes from experts within our Australian community, including this year’s Pip Patterson Award recipient and last year’s inaugural Garry Robins award recipient.
-These awards are exciting recognition for excellence in Australian SNA research.
+These awards are exciting recognition for excellence in Australian social network analysis (SNA) research.
 Before the conference, we will hold five pre-conference workshops.
 They are excellent tasters for anyone interested in SNA.

 We are thrilled to present this program and eagerly anticipate the insights and perspectives that will emerge throughout the conference.
 We look forward to learning from our colleagues and believe that the exchanges during the conference will strengthen and expand the Australian SNA research networks.